ihmeuw/vivarium/docs/source/tutorials/boids.rst

 To get population attributes such as ``acceleration`` inside on_time_step, we leverage a :class:`~vivarium.framework.population.population_view.PopulationView` which provides a handful of methods designed to get when you need.
-In this case, we call :meth:`~vivarium.framework.population.population_view.PopulationView.get_attribute_frame` to get the acceleration attribute.
+In this case, we call :meth:`~vivarium.framework.population.population_view.PopulationView.get_frame` to get the acceleration attribute.
 We pass in the ``event.index`` which is the set of simulants affected by the event (in this case, all of them).
-Note that there is also available a :meth:`~vivarium.framework.population.population_view.PopulationView.get_attributes` method which is similar to ``get_attribute_frame`` but can request multiple attributes at once and does not necessarily return a dataframe.
+Note that there is also available a :meth:`~vivarium.framework.population.population_view.PopulationView.get` method which is similar to ``get_frame`` but can request multiple attributes at once and does not necessarily return a dataframe.

 .. note::